aridoza/foundational-java/oop-java/subclasses-lesson/README.md

 * A circle with radius = 4.
 * A square with side = 4.

-Assign each one of these shapes to a variable of the appropriate type, and then pass that shape to a method with signature:
+Assign each one of these shapes to a variable of the appropriate type, then pass that shape to a method with signature:

 ```java
 private static String getCircumferenceAndArea(Shape shape)
 ```

-That will return a `String` such as "ShapeType circumference, area = x, y", with the correct values for each shape.
+That will return a `String` such as `ShapeType circumference, area = x, y`, with the correct values for each shape.

 **Sample expected output:**